Building a system for AI-assisted engineering

 Why this works

 The system addresses the AI’s primary limitation: its context window is its only working memory.
-By externalizing project knowledge into files, the AI gets:
+By externalizing project knowledge into files, you get:

-The system is also iterative.
-When I find a gap in a workflow, I update the corresponding skill or command.
-It evolves with the project.
+The system is also self-improving.
+When you find a gap in a workflow, you update the corresponding skill or command.
+It evolves with the project, not apart from it.
+Version control your .ai/ directory alongside your code — it’s as much a part of the project as your source files.